 I wanted something calm and cozy, peaceful and retreat feeling.
 Like after preschool pick up and play dates and answering work emails and making copy adjustments on posts and re-shooting something that didn't turn out quite right and picking spaghetti noodles up off of the kitchen floor and bathing two kids and getting them tucked in their beds after requests for more water and more stories and then more water, I want this to be the room that washes all of my cares away, ya know?
 Is that asking too much of a room?
 Only time will tell, but I don't think so.
 Here is where we landed:

 Eek!
 Okay that dreamy, yummy walnut wood is everything to me about this space.
 From a practical standpoint, though, the bed and nightstands are much lower and smaller in scale which is better for the room.
 Ugh, that chunky wool rug makes me want to take a nap just looking at it.
 Heaven.
-Plus, it’s a pretty nice color and texture juxtaposition with our grey concrete floors.
-Then there’s the reading nook.
+Plus, it's a pretty nice color and texture juxtaposition with our grey concrete floors.
+Speaking of heaven, I've heard really good things about the Nora mattress from Wayfair so we are upgrading our current situation to this bed-in-a-box version.
+Excited to check it out!
+Then there's the reading nook.
 My vision is coffee mug in hand, curled up in that womb-like chair gazing out the back window thinking about how well my children behaved that day.
 Do you love that brass swing arm sconce as much as I do?
-It’s from Schoolhouse and actually the very first thing we picked out in this entire room so you could say the entire design was built around that one light.
+It's from Schoolhouse and actually the very first thing we picked out in this entire room so you could say the entire design was built around that one light.
 We will finish out the space with some books, plants, bedside lamps, and lots of layered linens on that bed.
 I can hardly wait!